Multiple-shot and unambiguous discrimination of von Neumann measurements: Unambiguous discrimination

 \end{theorem}

-These results give a nice geometric interpretation for the relationship between the diamond norm and the probability of unambiguous discrimination.
+The results coming from Theorem~\ref{th:parallel} and Theorem~\ref{thm:ENTunamb} give a nice geometric interpretation for the relationship between the diamond norm and the probability of unambiguous discrimination.
 This is depicted in Fig.~\ref{fig:geometric1}.
 We start with a von Neumann measurement in a basis given by some unitary matrix $U$ and try to distinguish it from the measurement in the computational basis.
-We denote $U$'s eigenvalues as $\lambda_1, \ldots, \lambda_d$ ordered according to their phases and put $\measuredangle(\lambda_1,\lambda_d) = \Upsilon(U)$.
+We assume that $U$ is optimal and denote $U$'s eigenvalues as $\lambda_1, \ldots, \lambda_d$ ordered according to their phases and use the symbol $\Upsilon(U)$ to denote the angle between two most distant eigenvalues $\lambda_1$ and $\lambda_d$.
 The dependence of the diamond norm and probability of unambiguous discrimination is clearly shown.

 \begin{remark} The above calculations can be easily extended to the case of parallel discrimination scheme.
 It suffices to substitute $U$ with $U^{\otimes N}$ and then we obtain that

 \end{remark}